drashland/website-v2/docs/sinco/v3.x/1_getting_started/1_introduction.md

   - Firefox
 - Click elements
 - Type into input fields, and extract values
-- Visit any page or website available on the internet
+- Visit any page or website available on the Internet
 - Evaluate JavaScript
 - Docker support
 - Assertions